decidim/decidim/docs/advanced/components.md

 * `text` and `string` attributes can be `translated`, which will allow admin users to enter values for every language.
 * `text` attributes can use an `editor` to edit them as HTML code
 * `enum` attributes should have a `choices` attributes that list all the possible values.
 This could be a lambda function.
-* they can be `disabled` in some cases, throught a lambda function that received the current component within the `context`.
+* they can be `readonly` in some cases, throught a lambda function that received the current component within the `context`.

 ```ruby
 # :my_component is the unique name of the component that will be globally registered.